bely-lab/Fashion-multilabel-classification-API/readme.md

-# Task 4-4 — Fashion Multi-Label Classification REST API
+# Fashion Multi-Label Classification REST API

 This project implements a multi-label image classification system using TensorFlow and Keras, deployed as a RESTful API with Flask.